jansok/regionaalhaigla/README.md

 # Installation

-Before running test use should install NodeJS at your environment: https://nodejs.org/en/download/ Go to the root and perform command: npm install (Will install all components based on package.json file)
+Before running tests you should install NodeJS at your environment: https://nodejs.org/en/download/ Go to the root and perform command: npm install (Will install all components based on package.json file)